tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since _resource_ is asserted as being different from _individual}, the assertion that _resource_ is the same as _individual} leads to an inconsistency.
+Since _resource_ is asserted as being different from _individual_, the assertion that _resource_ is the same as _individual_ leads to an inconsistency.

 **Example**